 Unique Breadth of Experience and Creativity on Behalf of Pension Funds and Other Clients.
 Our firm developed unique litigation theories and winning arguments that helped recover tens of billions of dollars on behalf of our clients related to residential mortgage-backed securities and other structured financial products, including collateralized debt obligations, credit default swaps, structured currency derivatives, structured notes, equity derivatives, and other more exotic derivatives.
 We develop cases from the ground up with input from experts – cases no one else has thought to pursue.
 We have a track record of recovering massive sums for our clients as a result of our creative and aggressive approach.
 For example, our firm developed a case about manipulation in the credit default swaps (CDS) markets that resulted in a recovery of $1.87 billion for pension funds and other investors.
 We are regularly evaluating and developing new cases for pension funds and other managed funds.

-- A federal judge has given final approval to settlements with the final defendants in our ISDAfix case, which was brought on behalf of investors such as insurance companies, pension funds, hedge funds, and other sophisticated actors.
-That brings the total recoveries in the case, which concerns the rigging of a financial benchmark used to determine the settlement value of certain financial derivatives, to over $500 million.
+- We obtained final approval for our settlements of over $500 million against the bank defendants in our ISDAfix case, which was brought on behalf of investors such as insurance companies, pension funds, hedge funds, and other sophisticated actors.
+The case concerns the rigging of a financial benchmark used to determine the settlement value of certain financial derivatives.
 We built the case from the ground-up after noticing anomalies in the data, before the government even acted.
 The successful settlement and then certification of the class was the result of years of dogged, groundbreaking work.
 We had to find traders explicitly admitting they were interested in manipulating the benchmark.
 We then had to match that admission to can actual trade by the right person, at the right time, in the right direction.
 We then had to demonstrate we could show that those acts damaged class members, some of whom may have only traded hours or even days later.
 The Court said that this was the “the most complicated case” he ever faced, and that he could “not really imagine” how much more complicated “it would have been if I didn’t have counsel who had done as admirable a job in briefing it and arguing it as” we did.

 - In a truly historic partnership between a governmental agency and a private firm, we represent the Federal Housing Finance Agency, as Conservator for Fannie Mae and Freddie Mac, in connection with lawsuits related to residential mortgage-backed securities.
 We filed fourteen complaints, asserting billions in damages, against most major investment banks.
 As widely reported, this is one of the most significant court actions taken by any federal regulator since the advent of the mortgage crisis, and the single largest set of actions ever filed by a governmental entity.
 We have now settled eleven of the actions against Bank of America, Merrill Lynch, Countrywide, Credit Suisse, Deutsche Bank, J.P.
 Morgan, UBS, Citigroup, First Horizon, Barclays, and Goldman Sachs.
 To date, we have recovered nearly $20 billion for FHFA.
 As part of our representation of FHFA in these matters, we took the case against Nomura through trial and obtained a complete victory.
 This resulted in a $800 million judgment against Nomura.